smarquina/transactions/README.md

 This is a transactions demo backend & API.
 Made with the Laravel framework

 ### Installation

+   This project is configured to be installed in a Docker container using Docker compose, or in the tradicional way over an standard PHP server.

+   ##### Use Docker compose
+   Requirements are specified in the `docker-compose.yml` file.
+Environment configurations are defined in Dockerfile.
+   To install it follow next steps:

+   1. Run `git clone https://github.com/smarquina/transactions.git tranactions`
+   2. Make sure you have installed [Docker](https://docs.docker.com/).
+   Then, from the projects root folder run `docker-compose up`
+   3. Once container is installed and running, it can be accessed on `localhost:3000`

+      #### Seed database:
+      To [seed database](#seed-the-database), it is necessary to interact with compose CLI:
+        1. Get the name of the container by running `docker-compose ps`
+        2. Then, run seed command: `docker exec -it transactions_transactions-test_1 php artisan db:seed`

+        ** To interact with transactions-test container as it where a normal php server, type: `docker exec -it [NAME] /bin/bash`

+   ___
+   ##### PHP server
    To run it on your own server, you need to configure first dependencies, environment variables and a MySQL or MariaDB.

 1. Run `git clone https://github.com/smarquina/transactions.git tranactions`
 2. Create a MySQL database for the project